determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 Determined's DeepSpeed Autotune works by inserting DeepSpeed configuration options into the ``overwrite_deepspeed_args`` field of the ``hyperparameters`` dictionary which is seen by each trial.
-To take advantage of ``dsat``, you simply need to incorporate these overwrite values into your original configuration.
+To take advantage of ``dsat``, you simply need to incorporate these "overwrite" values into your original configuration.

 .. note::

-   For more information about ``DeepSpeedTrial`` see :ref:`deepspeed-api`
+   For more information about ``DeepSpeedTrial``, see :ref:`deepspeed-api`.

 To facilitate this process, you must add a ``deepspeed_config`` field under the ``hyperparameters`` section of your experiment.
 This field specifies the relative path to the DS ``json`` configuration